 There is a multi-million dollar training industry built around the assumption that we all have to work with difficult people.
 But here are two big reasons why no one should work with difficult customers.

-- Difficult customers want what your business system isn’t designed to deliver.
-For example; I worked for a manufacturer who called some of the biggest medical device, appliance and automotive companies their customers.
+For example; I worked for a manufacturer who called some of the biggest medical device, appliance, and automotive companies their customers.
 But these companies had specialized systems that required literally hundreds of man-hours of maintenance on our part so that we can fulfill THEIR quality systems’ requirements – in addition to our own.
 So we had two kinds of customers; high-maintenance (the big guys) and low-maintenance (the little guys).
 We literally made twice the margin on our smaller customers than we did on the big ones.
 They loved us, we loved them and doing what they hired us to do was fast and easy; hence profitable.

-Small Business Owners of the world – vow to work with customers who love and appreciate the value you bring and watch you profits go up!
+Small business owners of the world – vow to work with customers who love and appreciate the value you bring and watch your profits go up!